6 Travel Marketing Strategies That Actually Drive Visits & Stays

 By Colleen Ringer

 The most effective travel marketing tactics are the ones that are tailored to meet the unique needs of each destination.
-These five examples showcase how to integrate specificity into your strategy to ensure you’re attracting the right visitors at the right time.
+These six destination marketing examples showcase how to integrate specificity into your strategy to ensure you’re attracting the right visitors at the right time.

-If You Want to: Appeal to Niche Audiences
+If You Want to: Appeal to Specific Travelers

-If You Want to: Set Your Brand Apart
+If You Want to: Strengthen Your Search Rankings

-On average, travelers visit a total of 38 websites before booking a trip.
+Travelers visit an average 38 websites when planning a trip, according to an Expedia study.
 With such a saturated market, the Arizona Office of Tourism (AOT) wanted to ensure its new site stood out from the rest.
 To help AOT improve searchability, increase traffic and build engagement — getting the right content to the right people at the right time — we performed a traffic analysis, competitive analysis and content audit of its existing site.
 We combed through nearly 700 pages, assessing what was working and what could use some improvement, and made specific recommendations for content migration and creation for the new site.

 If You Want to: Boost Overnight Stays